AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 As it is easily understood, really just nothing of library module \alib_expressions_nl needs to be exposed to the "end user" of the code.
 Especially:
-- Only the sources (compilation units) that implement class \b %FileFilter need to include headers of module \alib_expressions_nl
+- Only the sources (compilation units) that implement class \b %FileFilter need to include module \alib_expressions_nl
 - Consequently, not only details of module \alib_expressions_nl, like
   \alib{expressions;detail::Parser},
   \alib{expressions;detail::Program} or